e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 ```
 fluxcal    [str]
 ```
-Names of source as it appears in the MS to be used as flux calibrator.
+Name of source as it appears in the MS to be used as flux calibrator.
 Only one source accepted.
 1331+305 expected.
 If a different source is selected the `fluxscale` step will not work properly.

 ```